MantasLengvinas/movie-review/README.md

 `Computer architecture project VU MIF ISI 2020`

-***In this project I was responsible for front-end development and communication between between back-end and front-end***
+***In this project I was responsible for front-end development and communication between back-end and front-end***

 **This project was developed using:**
   - Java, Spring boot (back-end)